abnamro/resc-frontend/README.md

 > ## This component is part of Repository Scanner - [resc](https://github.com/abnamro/repository-scanner)

+> [!IMPORTANT]
+> ## DO NOT INSTALL resc-frontend VIA NPM. we do not publish this package there.
+Only the docker image is a valid and safe way to use/install the frontend.

 <!-- TABLE OF CONTENTS -->
 ## Table of contents
 1. [About the component](#about-the-component)